 - Psychological trauma from the event

-Your lawyer might consider claiming other damages that apply to your case and explain the process of calculating your damages in more detail later on.
+Your Metairie personal injury lawyer might consider claiming other damages that apply to your case and explain the process of calculating your damages in more detail later.

 Wrongful Death Damages

 Bicycle accidents can end in tragedy if the bicyclist suffers severe injuries during the impact.
-Qualifying family members (e.g., the decedent’s spouse, child, or parent) or a personal representative of the decedent may file for wrongful death damages, which might include:
+A Metairie wrongful death lawyer will help qualifying family members (e.g., the decedent’s spouse, child, or parent) or a personal representative of the decedent file for compensation.

 - Costs for funeral services, burial, or cremation